 from throughout the water system for testing at our state-of-the-art is certified each year through the stringent Environmental (ELAP).
 Scientists, chemists, and microbiologists test the water for sensitive it can detect levels as low as one part per trillion.
-In order to maintain the ELAP certification, all of our scientists must pass blind-study quality test performed.
-Water quality test results are entered into our software program that enables us to react quickly to changes in water trends in order to plan effectively for
+In order to maintain the ELAP certification, all of quality test performed.
+Water quality test results are entered into our software program that enables us trends in order to plan effectively for